JackOriander/AsciiScript/README.md

 **Getting Started**
 -
+- Download Python if you don't have it already.
 - Clone this Repo
 - Run the `interpreter.py` file
 - When it asks you for the filename, give the path to the AsciiScript file you have created while maintaining the provided rules.